1earning-R/Getting_Cleaning_Data_CourseProject/CodeBook.md

 &nbsp;

-# Code Book for Summary Dataset
+# Code Book for Summary Data Set

 ------------------------------

-## Producing the Summary Dataset
+## Producing the Summary Data Set
-The summary data were produced by grouping the tidied dataset (described above) by **activity** and **subject_id**, then averaging each measurement variable listed above for each of the 180 activity, subject pairs.
-The result is a dataset in which there is only one observation from each activity per each subject.
+The summary data were produced by grouping the tidied data set (described above) by **activity** and **subject_id**, then averaging each measurement variable listed above for each of the 180 activity, subject pairs.
+The result is a data set in which there is only one observation from each activity per each subject.

 ## The Variable Names
-The variables from summary dataset are identical in name and unit to the variables in the tidied dataset (described above).
-The **dataset** variable was ommitted from the summary dataset.
+The variables from summary data set are identical in name and unit to the variables in the tidied data set (described above).
+The **dataset** variable was ommitted from the summary data set.

 -----------------------------------------------------------------
 ##### Footnotes
 <a name="footnote1">1</a>: Jerk is the fourth order time derivative of distance.
 This makes it the fourth item in the familiar set: distance, velocity, acceleration, jerk.

 <a name="footnote2">2</a>: A more appropriate name for the time derivative of angular velocity would be angular acceleration.
-Probably to reduce ambiguity, the original dataset referred to the time order derivative for both acceleration and angular velocity as jerk.
+Probably to reduce ambiguity, the original data set referred to the time order derivative for both acceleration and angular velocity as jerk.
 The tidy data set produced by run_analysis() maintains that convention.